| Written by Constance Stickler

 Communicate findings from incident analysis to the entire organisation.
 Share lessons learned through safety meetings, toolbox talks, training, newsletters, or other communication channels, such as posters posted in strategic locations to raise awareness and promote learning.

 Provide employees with ongoing training on safe work practices, including sessions to promote hazard awareness and the importance of reporting.
 Safety is a continuous process; use new insights to improve and sharpen existing measures.
-Monitor trends, analyse patterns, and identify recurring issues or areas for improvement to address potential risks proactively.
+Monitor trends, analyse patterns, and identify recurring issues or improvement areas to proactively address potential risks.

-Also set up feedback loops to evaluate and measure the effectiveness of the measures implemented.
+Also, feedback loops should be set up to evaluate and measure the effectiveness of the measures implemented.
 Rely on qualitative feedback from your employees and quantitative feedback based on safety metrics.

 Track the performance indicators, milestones, and deadlines identified for the actions.
 Periodically review and evaluate whether the hazards have been effectively remedied and similar incidents prevented.